Eric Zomalt

-Eric Lee Zomalt (born August 9, 1972) is a former American football safety in the National Football League.
-He was drafted by the Philadelphia Eagles in the third round of the 1994 NFL Draft and played for the team from 1994−1996.
+Eric Lee Zomalt (born August 9, 1972) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the Philadelphia Eagles in the third round of the 1994 NFL draft and played for the team from 1994 to 1996.
 He played for the New York Jets in 1996.
-He played college football at California.
+He played college football for the California Golden Bears.

-Early years
+Early life

 Zomalt attended Canyon Springs High School in Moreno Valley, California.
 In 1989, Zomalt was named CIF Division 5 Player of the Year and state 2A Player of the Year in football.

 College career

-Zomalt started at safety for the University of California Golden Bears.
+Zomalt started at safety at the University of California, Berkeley, for the Golden Bears.

 Professional career

-Zomalt was selected by the Philadelphia Eagles in the third round (103rd overall) of the 1994 NFL Draft.
+Zomalt was selected by the Philadelphia Eagles in the third round (103rd overall) of the 1994 NFL draft.
 Against the Oakland Raiders in 1995, Zomalt started in his first game after Mike Zordich became injured.
 He became the starting free safety for the Eagles to begin the 1996 season, but the play of rookie Brian Dawkins forced the coaching staff to bench him after two weeks.
 Zomalt was released on September 18, 1996.
 He was quickly signed by the New York Jets the same day.
 Zomalt started one game for the Jets at free safety, the season finale against the Miami Dolphins.
 After the 1996 season, Zomalt became a restricted free agent, but the Jets did not extend a qualifying offer to him, making him an unrestricted free agent.
 He did not sign with another team after his stint with the Jets.